 Often, beneficiaries on retirement accounts are overlooked.
 Ask these questions to select the best choices.

 - Have you designated your primary beneficiary on all retirement, life and disability policies?
 Typically, this would be your spouse.

 - Have you designated contingent beneficiaries on all accounts and insurance policies?
 Is the beneficiary a minor?
 If so, do you have a testamentary trust set up in your estate plan?

 Benefits vary widely from employer to employer.
 So you’ll want to review your options closely to determine which offerings could benefit you most.
 Below are a few of the options your employer may offer:

 - Wealth management fee reimbursement

-Have a Fee-Only financial advisor conduct a comprehensive review of your financial situation to determine if there are additional opportunities to maximize your employee benefits
+If you have further questions, consider having a Fee-Only financial advisor conduct a comprehensive review of your financial situation to determine if there are additional opportunities to maximize your employee benefits.